 Broccoli and cauliflower are the vegetables that you either love or hate.
 Due to its high nutritional value, broccoli is cultivated and consumed in many countries around the world from Italy and the Netherlands to Japan and the United States.
 It is a rich source of fibres, proteins, lipids, minerals and vitamins.
 It is a cold temperature crop that is harvested year- round, being sowed both in spring and in autumn.

-Broccoli and cauliflower (Brassica oleracea; variety Botrytis) are member of the Brassicaceae or Cruciferae family, also known as the mustard family, that includes other species such as Savoy cabbage, Brussels sprouts, Chinese cabbage, rutabaga, collard greens, Kohlrabi and, of course, mustard.
+Broccoli and cauliflower (Brassica oleracea L. var itallica and botrytis respectively) are member of the Brassicaceae or Cruciferae family, also known as the mustard family, that includes other well-known members such as Savoy cabbage, Brussels sprouts, Chinese cabbage, rutabaga, collard greens, Kohlrabi and, of course, mustard.

 Originally from what is now Italy, broccoli has been cultivated around the whole Mediterranean region since Ancient Roman times.
 The origins of cauliflower are believed to be the Northeastern Mediterranean region (Cyprus).